Comer352L/FreeSSM/README.txt

 5. INSTALLATION:

+By default, the the application will be installed to
+	Linux:        the users home-directory (/home/userXYZ/FreeSSM)
+	Windows:      C:\FreeSSM
+If you want to install to a custom directory, call qmake first with "INSTALLDIR=CUSTOM_DIR" appended, e.g.:
+$ qmake "INSTALLDIR=D:\somedir\FreeSSM_TEST"

+Installation:

 $ make release-install
 or
 $ make debug-install

-=> the application will be installed to
-	- Linux:	the users home-directory (/home/userXYZ/FreeSSM)
-	- Windows:	C:\FreeSSM (can be moved after installation)

 Uninstallation: